 Recently, while holidaying overseas, the best displays since my arrival took place.
 Typical.
 But things are looking up (excuse the pun).
 We are entering a phase of increased activity so now is a great time to be looking skyward.

 So when you visit Tassie make sure you check for Auroras.
 Even if you don’t see the Aurora, I check every night despite the available technology and alerts, looking up at our clear skies and actually seeing the milkiness of the Milky Way is a reward in itself.

 If you have a computer malfunction or problem, David Moore from I Hate My PC is your man.
 And if you have vitally important data on your computer that you need saved or stored, David Moore can also help you with that through his Don’t Lose It system.
 You can follow both I Hate My PC and Don’t Lose It on Facebook for great tips.

 Images of the Aurora Australis

-As David didn’t have photos to accompany this article, we asked Jonathan Esling if he would be willing to share some of his outstanding Aurora images with us.
-He said yes!
+David didn’t have photos to accompany this article, but Jonathan Esling was willing to share some of his outstanding Aurora images with us.
 We first met Jonathan when he shared a photo of a rare flower, the yellow form of Telopea Truncata with our Facebook followers via our Tassie Photographers album.

-Just so you know, Jonathan Esling is a horticulturalist by trade with a passion for photography and Tasmania’s natural flora and landscapes.
+Jonathan Esling is a horticulturalist by trade with a passion for photography and Tasmania’s natural flora and landscapes.
 When he is not capturing macro images of unique and intricate plants, he particularly enjoys photographing seascapes and, of course, the amazing Aurora Australis.
 His photography can be followed at Jonathan Esling Photography on Facebook and he has a photostream on Flickr.
-For further information, please email Jonathan Esling.
+For further information, please contact Jonathan Esling direct.